tardisfromtornspace/Bridge-Commander/Documentation/B5ModsMainReadme.txt

 - scripts: for the most part Alex SL Gato, except the Babylon 5 Jumpspace technology, which was adapted from the Slipstream's creator by Alex SL Gato
 - mod/ships/hardpoint: Alex SL Gato.
 - Special shadow cloak/decloak sound: taken by Alex SL Gato from the Babylon 5 season 4 intro.
+- Movie intro: All credit to the original visual effects artists at Foundation Imaging and Netter Digital who made television history.

 ===Mods required===
 You'll of course need Foundation, Nanofx2, Submenu v 3.0, QBAutostart and Kobayashi Maru mod, the latest version the better.